| Scottish Terriers (Scotties): the most honest dog breed review you'll ever find. Information about Scottish Terrier personality and behavior. |

 Steadfastly loyal to his owner (some are one-person dogs) and reserved with strangers, the Scottish Terrier makes an intimidating watchdog.
 He should be socialized with lots of people at an early age and not allowed to be sharp.
 He can be scrappy with other dogs.

-Training is a challenge, for no breed has higher self-esteem or a stronger will -- this is not a dog for permissive owners.
-Firm, consistent leadership is a must, and obedience training should be praise- and food-based, for the Scottie is proud, extremely sensitive, and easily insulted.
-He may retaliate or "go on strike" if jerked around or pushed too far with rough handling or teasing."
+Training is a challenge, for no breed has higher self-esteem or a stronger will.
+This is not a dog for permissive owners!
+Firm, consistent leadership is a must, and obedience training should be praise- and food-based, for the Scottie is proud, sensitive, and easily insulted.
+He may retaliate or "go on strike" if jerked around or pushed too far with rough handling or teasing.

 - Is a "big dog with short legs" i.e. built low to the ground, but with a robust body, heavy bone, and a strong temperament